-- a) The manual will be followed by all Labs/Estts of DRDO for procurement of all kinds of goods/ stores/ services.
-This procedure will also apply for acquiring all types of services/ outsourcing of services, job contracts, including packing, unpacking, preservation, transportation, insurance, delivery, printing and other services, leasing, technical assessment, consultancy, systems study, software development, etc. - b) In order to facilitate expeditious installation of equipment/ plant & machinery, civil works limited to installation of equipment like laying of foundation, electrical earthing/ fittings and hook-up can be clubbed along with procurement of equipment.
+- a) The manual will be followed for procurement of all kinds of goods/ stores/ services and development contracts.
+This procedure will also apply for acquiring all types of services/ outsourcing of services, job contracts, including packing, unpacking, preservation, transportation, insurance, delivery, printing and other services, leasing, technical assessment, consultancy, systems study, software development, etc. - In order to facilitate expeditious installation of equipment/ plant & machinery, civil works limited to installation of equipment like laying of foundation, electrical earthing/ fittings and hook-up can be clubbed along with procurement of equipment.
 However, for civil works beyond these, MES/ Directorate of Civil Works & Estates (DCW&E) in DRDO should be consulted.

-1.4 Effective Date
+1.4 EFFECTIVE DATE:

-The Procurement Manual, 2016 (PM-2016) will be applicable with effect from the date specified in the Govt. letter of its issue.
+The Procurement Manual - 2020 (PM-2020) will come into force with effect from the date specified in the Govt. letter.
 However, all on-going cases of procurement in which Request for Proposal (RFP)/ Contract/ Supply Order has already been issued may continue to be regulated as per the provisions contained in the issued RFP/ Contract/ Supply Order.

-1.5 Applicability
+1.5 APPLICABILITY:

-The principles and procedures contained in this Manual are to be followed for the procurement of goods and services by DRDO and ATVP.
+The principles and procedures contained in this Manual are to be followed for the procurement of goods and services by DRDO.